Kron4ek/Conty/README.md

 This repository has GitHub workflows that allows you to make GitHub automatically generate a new Conty binary of your specification, every week or at any time you want.

 To start, first fork this repository.
-Then, you may edit the `create-arch-bootstrap.sh` inside the new repository, to build the packages you want.
+Then, you may edit the `settings.sh` inside the new repository, to build the packages you want & change compression settings.
 Then go to the Actions tab.

 In the Actions tab, go to the Conty CI section in the left-hand menu.
 Choose "Run Workflow".
 This will make GitHub make you a new Conty binary.
 [By default](https://github.com/Kron4ek/Conty/blob/master/.github/workflows/conty.yml#L5), it will also generate a new Conty binary every Friday (you can use a [cron time expression](https://crontab.cronhub.io/) to change the schedule).